cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 These collections include print works but later electronic ones too held by the library.
 The form didn't matter as long as there was a MARC record for it.
 A discovery system goes much beyond this and can search additional text, if available.
-It can more easily link to items not in the library collection but which can be acquired through **interlibrary loan** or open access content.
+It can more easily link to items not in the library collection but which can be acquired through **interlibrary loan** (esp for works in periodicals) or open access content.

 A discovery system also integrates with **bibliographic databases** and returns results indexed by those databases.
 This saves the user from having to know about specific **topical databases**.